turingschool/try-turing/teachers/arrays/index.md

 # 3. access the element at that index position
 ```

-The example above works and is the main path to implementation in other languages, but ruby is so friendly that it [built in a method that shuffles an array](https://stackoverflow.com/questions/1816378/how-to-randomly-sort-scramble-an-array-in-ruby)!
+The example above works and is the main path to implementation in other languages, but Ruby is so friendly that it [built in a method that shuffles an array](https://stackoverflow.com/questions/1816378/how-to-randomly-sort-scramble-an-array-in-ruby)!
 Check out this simpler pseudo-code path:

 ```ruby
 # 1. shuffle the array